 This diverse cultural makeup of Indonesia is the result of a long process of colonization initiated by the Dutch.
 In a time-span of about three centuries this small European nation managed to (gradually) expand its political power in the Archipelago - conquering the various indigenous kingdoms - until the present-day boundaries were established.
 In other words, during the formation of the Dutch colonial territory in Southeast Asia all these diverse cultures became part of a single political power/entity that was later inherited by the Indonesian nationalists after Independence in 1945.

 There also exists a high degree of inequality in Indonesia and this has also fed negative sentiments among part of the Indonesian population.
-For example, income distribution inequality (reflected by a high - and rising - Gini ratio).
+For example, income distribution inequality (reflected by a high Gini ratio).
 But among the so-called "Outer Regions" there also exists a feeling of resentment toward the dominating political and economic position of Java (Jakarta in particular).
 These emotions were (part of the) reason why the Indonesian government was forced to usher in the era of decentralization in the post-Suharto period.
+Moreover, under President Joko Widodo (2014-2024) it was decided to move the capital city from Jakarta to Nusantara in East Kalimantan (an ambitious project that is currently under development).

-Table 1; Five Most Populous Provinces of Indonesia (in million people):
+Table 2 - Five Most Populous Provinces of Indonesia (in millions of individuals):

 Province Population